BlackCatRepo/Oneshot-2014-PS-Vita/README.md

 # Oneshot (2014) "port" for PS VITA

 **This game contains full version of Oneshot from 2014, please be sure to check this guy: https://foxfan-e.itch.io/newko-mod.
 He make this game possible run on Android or Wii.
-So I decided to try this one on Vita and it's worked!**
+So I decided to try this one on Vita and it's worked!
+You can find this version with old sprites on itch.io**

 ## Technical notes